The-Balance-FFXIV/libra/README.md

 # Libra

-A moderation bot for The balance discord.
+A moderation bot for The Balance discord.

 ## Running locally